zhanggenex/Monarch/README.md

 > **Note2**: Users can add '-debug' in the starting fuzzing command to see detailed debug information in case of issues in running the fuzzer.

+> **Note3**: When debug prints "Connection refused", please check the IP address of br0 with ifconfig.
+It should be 192.168.0.1/24.
+A specific unkown procedure changes the IP periodically, so users should check the IP address often.

 ### Bug-finding (Section 5.1)

 As we discussed in the *"Bug characteristics"* paragraph in Section 5.1,